Graphic: UK Rivers Network logo

 Global warming map of sea temperatures

-Photo by courtesy of Great Images in NASA.
+Photo by courtesy of NASA.

 Climate change is very likely caused by humans, mostly by burning fossil fuels (such as oil, coal, and natural gas) to release energy in everything from power plants and home heating systems to car engines and waste incinerators [1].
 Burning fuels releases carbon dioxide gas, which accumulates in the atmosphere and acts like a kind of heat blanket, trapping some of the Sun's radiation and causing the planet to warm up like a greenhouse.
 Other "greenhouse gases" (including methane, ozone, and water vapour) also contribute to global warming, though carbon dioxide is the one that gives most concern.
 Since the mid-19th century Industrial Revolution, the concentration of carbon dioxide in the atmosphere has risen from about 280 parts per million to over 380 parts per million today; annual emissions of carbon dioxide grew by about 80 percent in just three decades from 1974 to 2004 [1].
 If these trends continue, we can soon expect to see the concentration of carbon dioxide doubling compared to the level it was at before the Industrial Revolution.
 Although there are differing opinions on what this will mean, most climate scientists believe it will cause Earth to warm up by several degrees by the year 2100 (three degrees is thought to be the most likely amount).
 If the concentration of carbon dioxide increases even further, the warming will be correspondingly greater—as much as 6.4 degrees by some estimates [1].